Investing in Robotics Companies and Stocks

 In 2018, the global healthcare market reached a value of $8.5 trillion, with $3.65 trillion spent in the United States alone.
 The global healthcare system is so big and complex that achieving really small efficiency gains in a given area is still a big deal.
 This is why healthcare keeps popping up as the beneficiary of many of our disruptive technology themes.
 Artificial intelligence, IoT, AR, VR, and 3D printing are all technologies that promise to make different areas of medicine safer, more democratic, and more efficient.

 Robotics is no exception either.
 Robots are helping in elderly care and the daily operations of smart hospitals.
-Robotic technology is used in creating bionic limbs.
+Robotics technology is being used to create bionic limbs and help dental surgeons perform implants.
 But the area where healthcare robots really shine is robotic surgery.

 Robotic Surgery Stocks and Companies